syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

-Here, the `Microsoft Print to PDF` printer won't support Ansi B, Ansi C, Ansi D and A0 paper sizes by default so the above code will add the Ansi B, Ansi C, Ansi D and A0 paper sizes in the Print Preview window's Page Size combo box.
+Here, the `Microsoft Print to PDF` printer won't support Ansi B, Ansi C, Ansi D, and A0 paper sizes by default, so the above code will add the Ansi B, Ansi C, Ansi D, and A0 paper sizes in the Print Preview window's page size combo box.

-However, we have added custom paper sizes manually in the page size drop-down, the printer won't print the diagram in the custom paper size.
-To print the diagram in custom page size, then set the chosen custom paper size to `PrintDialog.PrintTicket.PageMediaSize` and enable `CanUseCustomPageMediaSize` as true in the printing event when the printing state is started.
-Please refer the code example as below.
+However, we have added custom paper sizes manually in the page size drop-down.
+The printer won't print the diagram in the custom paper size, to print the diagram in custom page size, set the chosen custom paper size to `PrintDialog.PrintTicket.PageMediaSize` to true and enable `CanUseCustomPageMediaSize` in the printing event when the printing state is started.
+Refer to the following code example.

 {% tabs %}
 {% highlight c# %}